SirIdeas/sirAccordion/README.md

 ##**Changelog**

+###V1.2.6
+*   Fix automatically added ids not applying the way they should.

 ###V1.2.5
 *   Classes automatically added for top and bottom content now will be ids.
 *   Unique ids for top and bottom content will have the accordion element id if present.